Author has written 3 stories for Kuroshitsuji, Harry Potter, and Naruto.

 About stories and my writing: I will primarily be writing action/adventure style stories with MAYBE some romance.
 Romance won't be a central part of the story.
 I don't do angst or squick fics.
 A lot of supernatural/fantasy elements are included in much of what I write as well.
 I also like to change things up, so expect jumps between present/past tense, but no flashbacks or POV Wheel of Fortune.
 I enjoy coherency in my stories.

-- Hobbies are reading, writing, exercising, piano, and painting.
-Dancing lessons will also be a part of that soon.
+- Hobbies are reading, writing, exercising, piano, dancing and painting.
 I have an odd fascination with making my own costumes dressing up.
 Halloween and any project-school or otherwise-that has to do with costumes are oodles of fun for me.
 It's a wonder that I've never cosplayed before.
 I hope to change that soon.

 - My favorite books so far are The Good Earth by Pearl S. Buck and The Metamorphosis by Franz Kafka.

-- My favorite TV series that isn't animated or a cartoon is Grace and Frankie.
+- My favorite TV series that isn't animated or a cartoon is Stranger Things.

 - My favorite anime series are Princess Jellyfish, Full Metal Alchemist Brotherhood, Death Note, and Samurai Champloo.